Anfu Road in Shanghai with boutique shops and cafes under plane trees, blending French charm and local Haipai culture.

 Lujiazui night skyline featuring the Oriental Pearl Tower and surrounding skyscrapers reflecting on the Huangpu River

 II.
-Essential Tips for International Visitors
+Essential Tips for Visiting Shanghai in One Day

 • Transit & Payment: Metro Daduhui app, QR code scanning, Alipay/WeChat.
 Carry small cash.